 High1 has one of the best natural snowfall records in Korea, so isn’t quite as reliant as most Korean hills on snowmaking – this isn’t saying all that much, but at least you’ll be getting some of the real stuff under your board.

-Also, take note: High1 offers a whopping 50% discount to foreigners!
-Just remember to take your passport with you, and present it at the ticket counter when you buy your lift ticket.
+Also, take note: High1 offers a 40% discount to foreigners!
+Just remember to take your passport with you, and use it to get a resort card from the Customer Service Centre.
+You can then present the resort card at the ticket counter to get the discount when you buy your lift ticket.

 High1: the hill